sam-greenwood/taco_vis/README.md

 The same as 'cylinders' but instead the plot is a 3D representation of the cylidners within a sphere.
 Although the plot looks 3D it is actually rendered on 2D axes, circumventing the current bugs with drawing on 3D axes in matplotlib.

+---

 There are a few other settings which are saved as attributes in the 'flow' class which can be printed to the screen with the classes __call__ method, including: filenames for saved images/movies, fps of movies etc.

+# Known issues

+You may run problems with matplotlib interfacing with ffmpeg to save animations:

+If you get something along the lines of: `ValueError: Invalid file object: <_io.BufferedReader name=X>` where `X` is some number, your binary of ffmpeg may not be working.
+This can be common if you are using an environment manager, such as anaconda and may be solved by installing the ffmpeg binary to your system yourself and setting: `matplotlib.pyplot.rcParams['animation.ffmpeg_path'] = '/usr/local/bin/ffmpeg'` (or wherever you have installed it) immedietly after `import matlplotlib` to force it to use that one, rather than the ffmpeg inside the anaconda path.